 Enumerates, by backtracking, all pairs of entities such that an object or a category implements a protocol.
 The relation scope is represented by the atoms public, protected, and private.
-This predicate only returns direct implementation relations; it does not implement a transitive closure.
+This predicate only returns direct implementation relations.
+For a transitive closure, see the conforms_to_protocol/2-3 predicate.